Erwin Piscator: Youth and wartime experience

 Erwin Friedrich Max Piscator was born on 17 December 1893 in the small Prussian village of Greifenstein-Ulm, the son of Carl Piscator, a merchant, and his wife Antonia Laparose.
 His family was descended from Johannes Piscator, a Protestant theologian who produced an important translation of the Bible in 1600.
 The family moved to the university town Marburg in 1899 where Piscator attended the Gymnasium Philippinum.
-In the autumn of 1913, he attended a private Munich drama school and enrolled at University of Munich to study German, philosophy and art history.
+In the autumn of 1913, he attended a private Munich drama school and enrolled at the Ludwig-Maximilians-Universität München (LMU) to study German, philosophy and art history.
 Piscator also took Arthur Kutscher's famous seminar in theatre history, which Bertolt Brecht later also attended.

 Piscator began his acting career in the autumn of 1914, in small unpaid roles at the Munich Court Theatre, under the directorship of Ernst von Possart.
 In 1896, Karl Lautenschläger had installed one of the world's first revolving stages in that theatre.

 During the First World War, Piscator was drafted into the German army, serving in a frontline infantry unit as a Landsturm soldier from the spring of 1915 (and later as a signaller).
 The experience inspired a hatred of militarism and war that lasted for the rest of his life.
 He wrote a few bitter poems that were published in 1915 and 1916 in the left-wing Expressionist literary magazine Die Aktion.
 In summer 1917, having participated in the battles at Ypres Salient and been in hospital once, he was assigned to a newly established army theatre unit.
 In November 1918, when the armistice was declared, Piscator participated in the November Revolution, giving a speech in Hasselt at the first meeting of a revolutionary Soldiers' Council (Soviet).